Before you start...

 STEP 4: Capacity Interview

-After ICSB staff and external experts evaluate the Full Applications, applicant teams that submit complete applications will be interviewed to explore questions and concerns raised by the applications and to assess founding team capacity to implement the proposed program effectively.
+After ICSB staff and external experts evaluate the full applications, applicant groups that submit complete applications will be interviewed to explore questions and concerns raised by the applications and to assess founding team capacity to implement the proposed program effectively.
 Interviews will be scheduled following the application deadline.

 STEP 5: Public Hearing

 Overview and Logistics

 The purpose of the public hearing is for ICSB representatives to receive comments from community members about the potential impact of the proposed charter school(s) upon the community.
 The hearing is not a question and answer session with ICSB representatives or applicant groups.

 At the public hearing, an applicant representative is offered the option to provide a brief overview of their proposal.
 Members of the public are invited to make comments to ICSB representatives about the application.
 All individuals who wish to make comments during the hearing must sign in at the start of the hearing.

 Public Comments Through Email

 STEP 6: Board Meeting

 The ICSB meeting is open to the public and streamed live over the internet.

-During the meeting, ICSB Board members conduct a Q&A with each applicant group, hear ICSB staff recommendations regarding each applicant group, and hold individual votes regarding either approval or declination of each applicant group.
-The Board votes on each application following the staff recommendation.
-Following the meeting, all Board decisions are posted on the ICSB website.
+During the meeting, ICSB board members conduct a question and answer session with each applicant group, hear ICSB staff recommendations, and hold individual votes whether to approve or decline each application.
+Following the meeting, all decisions of the ICSB board are posted on the ICSB website.
+The ICSB meeting is open to the public and streamed live over the internet.